 - Coaches are recommended to wear a face mask/covering when social distancing cannot be maintained

 - Any gloves that are worn by coaches, volunteers and/or skaters should be clean (washed after each individual use)

 - All skating clubs must follow the facility guidelines with respect to spectators.

-- Green, Yellow or Orange Zone: (City of Woodstock - maximum 25 skaters on the ice and 25 Parent/Guardian spectators).
+- At this time, City of Woodstock Arena Facility dictates- maximum 25 skaters on the ice and 25 Parent/Guardian spectators).
 Spectators permitted to be at the facility at any one time must be limited to the number that can maintain a physical distance of at least two metres from every other person in the facility.
 Individuals from the same household or social circle are not required to follow physical distancing requirements.

 - Only 1 Parent/Guardian spectator is allowed to accompany each skater into the facility for their session.
 No secondary family member (including siblings) are allowed.

-- A skater younger than 11 who cannot be accompanied into the facility by a parent/guardian can arrange for a board member to meet the skater at the entrance, accompany the skater to their session and escort the skater back to the entrance for pick up.
+- A skater who cannot be accompanied into the facility by a parent/guardian can arrange for a board member to meet the skater at the entrance, accompany the skater to their session and escort the skater back to the entrance for pickup.

 What modifications will be in place for the skating sessions?